dzshy/reinforth/README.md

 ## Use before declaration

-You can use bar before it's declaration.
+You can use `bar` before its declaration.

 ```
 : foo bar ;